Juninho (footballer, born 2003)

-Luiz Fernando Silvestre Junior (born 29 March 2003), commonly known as Juninho, is a Brazilian footballer who plays as a midfielder for Athletico Paranaense.
+Luiz Fernando Silvestre Junior (born 29 March 2003), commonly known as Juninho, is a Brazilian footballer who plays as a midfielder for Imishli FK.

 Club career

 Born in Assis, São Paulo, Juninho joined Athletico Paranaense's youth setup in 2017, from Trieste FC.
 On 7 May 2021, he renewed his contract with the club until April 2026.

 Juninho made his first team debut on 1 September 2021, coming on as a late substitute for fellow youth graduate Khellven in a 1–1 Campeonato Paranaense home draw against FC Cascavel.
 He made his Série A debut on 3 October, replacing Carlos Eduardo late into a 0–3 away loss against Flamengo.

+On 1 August 2025, Juninho signed a two-year contract with Azerbaijan Premier League side Imishli FK.